-Notice of Annual Meeting of Shareholders To be held [], 2024
+Notice of Annual Meeting of Shareholders To be held June 5, 2024

-KINIKSA PHARMACEUTICALS, LTD. CLARENDON HOUSE 2 CHURCH STREET HAMILTON HM11.
-BERMUDA
+KINIKSA PHARMACEUTICALS, LTD. CLARENDON HOUSE 2 CHURCH STREET HAMILTON HM11, BERMUDA

-This year's Annual Meeting will be held on [], 2024, at [] Atlantic time ([] Eastern Time).
+This year's Annual Meeting will be held on June 5, 2024, at 10:00 a.m.
+Atlantic time (9:00 a.m.
+Eastern Time).
 The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.
 You will be able to attend the Annual Meeting online.
 The Annual Meeting will be held for the following purposes:

-- To elect Felix J. Baker, Ph.D., Tracey L. McCain and Kimberly J. Popovits as Class III Directors to serve on the Board of Directors until the 2027 Annual Meeting of Shareholders, and until their respective successors have been duly elected and qualified. - 2 To approve the appointment of PricewaterhouseCoopers LLP ("PwC") as our auditor until the close of our next Annual Meeting of Shareholders, to delegate to our Board of Directors, through our Audit Committee, the authority to set the auditor's remuneration for such period, and to ratify the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2024. - To approve, on an advisory (non-binding) basis, the compensation of our named executive officers. - To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.
+- To elect Felix J. Baker, Ph.D., Tracey L. McCain and Kimberly J. Popovits as Class III Directors to serve on the Board of Directors until the 2027 Annual Meeting of Shareholders, and until their respective successors have been duly elected and qualified. - O To approve the appointment of PricewaterhouseCoopers LLP ("PwC") as our auditor until the close of our next Annual Meeting of Shareholders, to delegate to our Board of Directors, through our Audit Committee, the authority to set the auditor's remuneration for such period, and to ratify the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2024. - To approve, on an advisory (non-binding) basis, the compensation of our named executive officers. - To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.